Dry Climate Hurting Your Hair? Here Are Some Solutions

 7. Consider Clarification

 When you have build-up of any kind on your hair, be it calcium from hard water or residue from various hair products, you can remove it by using a clarifying shampoo.
 Products like these will help you see a huge difference when used just once or twice a month.
 It’s also worth noting that if you like to swim, you have the potential to suffer from chlorine build-up on your hair.
-Use a sulfate-based clarifying shampoo to remove it.
+Follow up with a deep conditioning mask as it will be absorbed much better.

 When it comes to hydrating shampoos, it’s hard to beat Moroccan Oil.
 Thanks to the inclusion of Argan Oil, Vitamin A, Vitamin E, and other premium ingredients, you can now fight that dry air with a daily dose of nutrients.